• Hungarian Language

 Pros

-• Intelligent Rank: Outstanding: Cojack is one of the brightest dog breeds.
+• Intelligence Rating: Outstanding: Cojack is one of the brightest dog breeds.

-• Grooming: Easy to groom: The Cojack doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The Cojack doesn't require a lot of grooming.

 • Drooling Tendency: The Cojack is a perfect example of a very low drooling tendency.

-• Watchdog Ability: Cojack dogs are good watchdogs.
+• Watchdog Rating: Cojack dogs are good watchdogs.

-• Adaptability: Cojack dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: Cojack dogs adapt very well to lifestyle changes and basically all living environments.

-• Child Friendly: Cojack dogs are kid-friendly dogs.
+• Child Compatibility: Cojack dogs are kid-friendly dogs.

 • Cat Friendly: Cojack dogs are cat-friendly dogs.